-No member of AFG's Compensation Committee was at any time during 2020 or at any other time an officer or employee of the Company, and none had any relationship with the Company requiring disclosure as a related-person transaction.
-None of our executive officers served on the compensation committee (or its equivalent) or board of directors of another entity that has, or had during any time during 2020, an executive officer who served as a member of our Board or our Compensation Committee.
+No member of AFG's Compensation Committee was at any time during 2021 or at any other time an officer or employee of the Company, and none had any relationship with the Company requiring disclosure as a related-person transaction.
+None of our executive officers served on the compensation committee (or its equivalent) or board of directors of another entity that has, or had during any time during 2021, an executive officer who served as a member of our Board or our Compensation Committee.

-Review, Approval or Ratification of Transactions with Related Persons independent directors.
+Review, Approval or Ratification of Transactions with Related Persons

+Stock exchange rules require that the Company conduct an appropriate review of all related party transactions (including those required to be disclosed by the Company pursuant to SEC Regulation S-K Item 404) for potential conflict of interest situations on an ongoing basis and that all such transactions must be reviewed and evaluated by the Audit Committee or another committee comprised of independent directors.
 The Audit Committee reviews and evaluates all transactions with related parties.
 In addition, our Audit Committee Charter provides that the Audit Committee review and approve all related party transactions involving directors, executive officers and significant shareholders of the Company that require disclosure pursuant to SEC Regulation S-K Item 404.
 In considering any transaction, the Committee may consider all relevant factors, including as applicable: the Company's business rationale for entering into the transaction; the alternatives to entering into a related person transaction; whether the transaction is on terms comparable to those available to third parties, or in the case of employment relationships, to employees generally; the potential for the transaction to lead to an actual or apparent conflict of interest and any safeguards imposed to prevent such actual or apparent conflicts; and the overall fairness of the transaction to the Company.